'GDP poised to enter double digit growth trajectory in FY22'

-New Delhi, March 4 (IANS) Economic activity has remained intact and the GDP is poised to enter a double digit growth trajectory in FY22, said industry body PHD Chamber.
+New Delhi: Economic activity has remained intact and the GDP is poised to enter a double digit growth trajectory in FY22, said industry body PHD Chamber.

 The industry body cited that broad-based policy measures undertaken by the Centre during the last 11 months enhanced the economic activity at significantly higher levels.